 For more on fair use, the Fair Use Tab of this guide, and/or these links:

-Works fall into the public domain for three main reasons:
+Works enter the public domain for three main reasons:

-Use the Copyright Slider Tool to determine is a work is still protected by copyright, or if it has entered the public domain.
+Use the Copyright Slider Tool to determine if a work is still protected by copyright or if it has entered the public domain.